-- Task lighting: do you have an outdoor kitchen which requires a clear view of the job at hand or a long garden which necessitates a brighter path?
+Do you have an outdoor kitchen which requires a clear view of the job at hand or a long garden which necessitates a brighter path?
 Floodlights provide a strong and direct illumination.

-- Ambience lighting: would you like to illuminate a section of the garden for dinner parties, or will the wall light be placed near a porch or entryway?
+Would you like to illuminate a section of the garden for dinner parties, or will the wall light be placed near a porch or entryway?
 A warm wash down the wall is ideal for setting a cosy environment while a model with a motion detector or security sensor is perfect for wall lights situated outside entryways.

-- Accent lighting: is there a specific feature which you would like your outdoor wall light to highlight?
+Is there a specific feature which you would like your outdoor wall light to highlight?
 A beautiful designer or contemporary wall light might be just the ticket where practicality isn’t the priority.

 Which Power Supply is Best for an Outdoor Light?